gschmutz/kafka-workshop/02-working-with-kafka-broker/README.md

-# Getting started with Apache Kafka
+# Working with Apache Kafka Broker
 In this workshop we will learn the basics of working with Apache Kafka.
 Make sure that you have created the environment as described in [Preparing the Environment](../01-environment/01-environment.md).

 The main units of interest in Kafka are topics and messages.
 A topic is simply what you publish a message to, topics are a stream of messages.